youketero/Performance_Framework/README.md

 - Jmeter_Throughput.
 Number of transactions per time metric.
 - Jmeter_Bytes.
 Number of received bytes.
 -----------
-You can add another visualizations to dashboard or create your own based on **jmeter** index.
+You can add another vizualizations to dashboard or create your own based on **jmeter** index.

 [2]: https://docs.microsoft.com/en-us/windows/wsl/install-win10